EFTI4EU/reference-implementation/implementation/commons/README.md

 # Commons library

-This library provide a set of useful utilities used by the other components.
+This library provides a set of useful utilities used by the other components.